warmspringwinds/tf-image-segmentation/README.md

 ## About

-The framework was developed by
+The framework was developed by:

 * Daniil Pakhomov